Girl Hit On Head With Foul Ball Traveling 105 MPH At Yankees Game: Players In Tears, Praying For Toddler

 A young girl was hit in the head with a foul ball that was traveling 105 mph off the bat of Todd Frazier during Wednesday’s game at Yankee Stadium.
 There was blood coming from the little girl’s head, which left one ballplayer revealing to the reporters that he couldn’t help but think about his own kids.
 This young girl, who was said to be a “toddler,” was carried out of the seats as the field was still with all eyes watching what was happening to the child.

-The unnamed girl was at the Yankee -Twins game when the foul ball hit her on the head almost immediately after coming off the bat, which how witnesses described the incident.
+The unnamed girl was at the Yankee-Twins game when the foul ball hit her on the head almost immediately after coming off the bat, which is how witnesses described the incident.
 According to USA Today, this disturbing incident happened at the bottom of the 5th inning, which caused the game to be delayed for a few minutes while people attended to the girl.

 Almost immediately, the talk of protective netting was coming from the sports announcers, players, fans in the stadium, as well as fans at home who posted their thoughts online.
 Social media users first expressed their well wishes to the girl before laying into the need for netting at baseball stadiums.